dhoyle/splicedocs-jekyll/pages/OnPrem/Info/OnpremReleaseNotes.md

 * Unifying the thread pools    (SPLICE-1773)
 * Fixing Object Creation on IndexTransformFunction    (SPLICE-1781)
 * Fixing Serial Cutpoint Generation    (SPLICE-1784)
+* Query does not scale on 4000 regions (SPLICE-1784)
 * Make username's more specific to resolve concurrent conflicts    (SPLICE-1791)
 * BroadcastJoinMemoryLimitIT must be executed serially    (SPLICE-1792)
 * Fix NullPointerExeption for update with expression, and uncomment test case in HdfsImport related to this bug    (SPLICE-1795)
 * Parallel Queries can fail on SPS Descriptor Update...
 (SPLICE-1798)
+* Transaction are not popped from transaction stack when releasing savepoints (SPLICE-1813)
 * NullPointer when collecting stats on ORC table    (SPLICE-1824)
+* Couldn't find subpartitions in range exception with external tables (SPLICE-1850)
+* Wrong count(*) result for partitioned external table (SPLICE-1853)
+* wrong result query orc table with predicate on date column (SPLICE-1854)
+* Join result is wrong for a partitioned external table (SPLICE-1858)
+* Error analyzing table when columns contains zero length data (SPLICE-1860)
+* Boolean operator &lt;&gt; is broken with external tables (SPLICE-1865)
+* SHOW TABLES is broken (SPLICE-1867)
+* Large table scan runs on control with predicate of high selectivity (SPLICE-1874)

 * Allow more packages to be loaded from user code
 * Drop and re-create foreign key write handler after truncating a table